Graduate School Application Information

 In the past students have been accepted if we have a research lab with funding to support that student financially while they pursue their studies.
 With the economy and poor economic outlook, we strongly encourage potential students to identify a lab of interest and contact the major professor within that lab to see if there is room or funding for a student.
 You can find a link to our faculty page and their interests in the list of helpful links below.
 If you are unsuccessful in finding a lab with funding for graduate students, you should still apply and your application will be reviewed for possible acceptance.

 If our committee members decide they are unable to admit you but still feel you are a well-qualified candidate for graduate school, they may decide to forward your application materials to another program or department on campus who can meet your needs.
 We strive to accommodate as many students as we can, as we truly want you to succeed in your vocation.
-Because it is often a lack of funding that prevents us from taking on qualified graduate students, we would strongly encourage you to look into the prestigious IGERT and / or Molecular Biosciences programs as they help fund a handful of new and promising graduate students each year.
-Links to these programs can be found below under “Other Helpful Links That May Be Useful to You”.
+Because it is often a lack of funding that prevents us from taking on qualified graduate students, we would strongly encourage you to look into the prestigious IGERT Fellowship and / or Molecular Biosciences programs as they help fund a handful of new and promising graduate students each year.

 Please view our online application.
 The online application fee is $60.